anushka23g/Complete-Placement-Preparation/README.md

  # Placement-Preparation
 This repository consists of all the necessary questions and their solutions required for cracking the coding rounds and technical interviews at tech companies as well.
 And this content will surely help you to crack your dream company.
 All the material has been taken and combined from various different sources.
 I will keep on updating this repository, If I feel that anything is missing.
+These resources helped me to get an internship at my Dream company (AMAZON), and I hope it will help you too!

 The folders above consist of all the required questions and their solutions as well, according to each topic